Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 We then say HomeScreen has a dependency on PictureService, that is HomePage depends on some service(s) PictureService has for it to fulfill it's purpose.
 This works but there are problems with this approach.

 ### Wait, What Is Coupling?
-I bet you once heard something like "loose coupling, tight cohension" from someone in the software dev community.
+I bet you once heard something like "loose coupling, tight cohesion" from someone in the software dev community.
 Well what exactly does this mean?

 Suppose you have two classes `ClassA` and `ClassB` such that ClassB has dependency on ClassA (i.e we have a call like ```var classA = new ClassA()``` in ClassB).
 Coupling would refer to relationship between ClassA and ClassB.
 If I can change the implementation of ClassA without really affecting the implementation of ClassB, then we have a `loose coupling` relationship.

 The opposite is true, if making changes to ClassA affects the implementation of ClassB then we have tight coupling.
 This is where the idea of Inversion Of Control [IoC](https://stackoverflow.com/questions/3058/what-is-inversion-of-control#:~:text=The%20Inversion%2Dof,from%20your%20code.) comes from.
 This means ClassB doesn't really need to know about the implementation of ClassA all it should be concerned about is what ClassA has to return to it.

-I spoke about cohension, this just means that a class has a clear objective.
+I spoke about cohesion, this just means that a class has a clear objective.
 If I have a class called `Person` and it has the following methods:
 - getEmail()
 - validateEmail()
 - validatePersonPassword()

-This would be regarded as loose cohension (The class does way more than it's supposed to), meaning a Person is better with methods and properties that relate to a person object like:
+This would be regarded as loose cohesion (The class does way more than it's supposed to), meaning a Person is better with methods and properties that relate to a person object like:
 - getName()
 - setAge()

 :::note
-If changing one class affects other class' implementation then `tight coupling` If a class doesn't have a clear objective or task `loose cohension`.
-We want: loose coupling and tight cohension.
+If changing one class affects other class' implementation then `tight coupling` If a class doesn't have a clear objective or task `loose cohesion`.
+We want: loose coupling and tight cohesion.
 :::

 ### Now, Dependency Injection
-Okay we have rembled on about some big words like `cohesion` and `coupling` now let's look at DI.
+Okay we have rambled on about some big words like `cohesion` and `coupling` now let's look at DI.

 ###### What is a dependency injection?
 DI is when one object/method supplies a dependency to another class.
 Instead of ClassB creating an object of ClassA by the `new` keyword we call method/object to do this.

-###### Why is this benefitial?
+###### Why is this beneficial?
 As we will see DI makes it easy for us to test other classes without worrying about services crippling our tests.
 Most of the time when we run unit tests we want to configure our services to give us certain values and it's hard to do that if we defined our service in different places.

-DI enforces `single responsibilty` principle as you will see injecting services makes it easy for your class to do what it must do.
+DI enforces `single responsibility` principle as you will see injecting services makes it easy for your class to do what it must do.
 Thus it doesn't have to worry about configuring services.

 It can be hard make a service give mock data if you can't mock it (or straight up impossible).